Meet the Team

 Dr. Gabriella Alvarez is a tenure-track Professor in the Biological & Health Psychology Program.
 In 2015, she received her A.B. in Psychology and Anthropology at Washington University in St. Louis.
 Following graduation, she completed a post-baccalaureate intramural research training position at the National Institute of Mental Health.
 Dr. Alvarez then received her doctorate in Psychology & Neuroscience from the University of North Carolina at Chapel Hill, with concentrations in Social and Quantitative Psychology in 2023.
 In her spare time, she enjoys eating, listening to podcasts, and bonding with her cats Lillith and Tulip.
 Read more about Dr. Alvarez at the following links!

-Chrystal Spencer is a 5th year graduate student in the Biological and Health Psychology PhD program at the University of Pittsburgh.
-She earned her B.A. in Psychology from Rutgers University in 2018.
-Chrystal’s research explores how chronic psychological stress confers risk for vascular diseases in midlife, as well as the role that biobehavioral and sociodemographic factors play in explaining/modifying this relationship.
-In her free time, she enjoys reading, painting, and playing with her dog, Chimnee.
+Amanda Johnston is a first-year graduate student in the joint Clinical and Biological and Health Psychology PhD program at the University of Pittsburgh.
+She earned a B.A. in Psychology and a B.S. in Physiology from the University of Wyoming in 2021.
+Her research focuses on how chronic stress and trauma linked to social inequities may impact cognitive, neural, and psychophysiological functioning.
+In her free time, Amanda enjoys hiking, bird-watching, and spending time with her cat, Bernie.

 Chloe Newbill graduated early from the University of North Carolina at Chapel Hill with a B.S. in Neuroscience and a minor in Chemistry in 2022.
 She is interested in studying how social inequities may impact neuroimmune pathways, with hopes of extending such insights to the realm of preventative medicine.
 In the future, Chloe plans to apply to MD-PhD/MSTP degree programs.
 In her free time, she enjoys working out, playing The Sims, and traveling.